What's new in iPadOS 15?

 - Enter the Passcode on your iPhone or iPad, if prompted.

-How to install iPadOS 13.3 over the developer or public beta
+How to install an iPadOS update over the developer or public beta

-You can install the public version of iPadOS 13.3 over a beta version of iPadOS 13.1 if your device is still running that version.
-Here's how.
+You can install the public version of iPadOS over a beta version if your device is still running that version.
+Here's how to update from an iOS or iPadOS beta to the official release.